 The University of North Carolina at Charlotte is North Carolina’s urban research university.
 It leverages its location in the state’s largest city to offer internationally competitive programs of research and creative activity; exemplary undergraduate, graduate, and professional programs; and a focused set of community engagement initiatives.
 A doctoral/research intensive institution, UNC Charlotte is the fourth largest of the 16 constituent members of the University of North Carolina and the largest institution of higher education in the Charlotte region.
 The 1,000-acre main campus holds 75 buildings, including residence halls, academic and student support buildings, and the J. Murrey Atkins Library, which contains two million volumes, state-of-the-art computer labs, and various special collections.
 The 11-story Center City Building opened in uptown Charlotte in 2011.

-UNC Charlotte has seven colleges: the College of Arts and Architecture, the College of Liberal Arts and Sciences, The Belk College of Business Administration, the College of Education, The William States Lee College of Engineering, the College of Computing and Informatics, and the College of Health and Human Services.
-Offering 77 bachelor’s degree programs, 62 master’s degree programs, and 23 doctoral programs, the University’s faculty includes more than 1,000 members, with nearly 80% of the full-time teaching faculty holding the highest degrees attainable in their field.
+UNC Charlotte has seven colleges: the College of Arts and Architecture, the College of Liberal Arts and Sciences, The Belk College of Business Administration, The Cato College of Education, The William States Lee College of Engineering, the College of Computing and Informatics, and the College of Health and Human Services.
+Offering 75 bachelor’s degree programs, 65 master’s degree programs, and 24 doctoral programs, the University’s faculty includes more than 1,000 members, with nearly 80% of the full-time teaching faculty holding the highest degrees attainable in their field.

-UNC Charlotte faculty and staff can access grant-writing resources and workshop materials through the Office of Proposal Development’s Canvas page: Proposal Development Resources and Materials.
+UNC Charlotte faculty and staff can access grant-writing resources and workshop materials through the Center for Research Excellence’s Canvas page: Proposal Development Resources and Materials.
 Just enroll using your NinerNET username and password.

 Resources include an ebook – New Faculty Guide to Competing for Research Funding – that offers information on what new faculty need to know about finding funding and writing research proposals.
 This ebook was published by Lucy Deckard and Mike Cronan of Academic Research Funding Strategies LLC., who provide consulting services to colleges and universities on a wide range of topics related to research development.

-If you have any questions, contact Lesley Brown, Director of Proposal Development, by email or at 704-687-1880.
+If you have any questions, contact Lesley Brown, Director of the Center for Research Excellence, by email or at 704-687-1880.

 (most of these tips are not agency-specific but general enough to apply to any proposal)